-Logging in .
-2-2
+Logging in 2-1

-What commands are available? .
+What commands are available?
 2-2

-Getting help on a specific command .
-2-3
+Getting help for a specific command 2-3

-Command-line shortcuts .
-2-4
+Command-line shortcuts 2-3

 Logging in

 The first step in accessing the MAX TNT command line is to log into the system.
 You can log in from a PC connected to the unit's serial port, or from a PC that has Telnet access to the system.
 When you log in, you are prompted for a user name: